 With the theme, icons, and wallpapers installed, you might want to edit the desktop layout.
 One popular tweak is to move the launcher from the left side of the screen.
 This might be useful if you’re right-handed, for example.

 To return the launcher to its original position, use

 gsettings set com.canonical.Unity.Launcher launcher-position Left

-Now that you have your theme and icons installed, and have the launcher where you like it, open up Unity Tweak Tool again (if you had left the tweak tool open, the new theme and icons would not have registered), and click on the Theme icon in the Appearance row.
-And there it is, our new Paper theme!
-After selecting the Paper theme, click the Icons tab, and select the Paper icons.
+Now that you have your theme and icons installed, repositioned the launcher, reopen the Unity Tweak Tool.
+This is important; if you had left the tweak tool open, the new theme and icons would not have registered.
+Click on the Theme icon in the Appearance row and select the Paper theme.
+Click the Icons tab and select the Paper icons.